Business Economics BA (Hons) module details

 Block 3: Economics Institutions and Policy

 This module has been designed to provide students with the knowledge of economic institutions and the importance of public policy on social, economic and political outcomes.
-It will draw upon the effectiveness of economics institutions and the different theories and approaches to the concept of policymaking including the interlinks between the two.
+It will draw upon the effectiveness of economic institutions and the different theories and approaches to the concept of policymaking including the interlinks between the two.

 Block 4: Applied Business Project